cloudmesh-community/fa18-523-61/project-report/report.md

 ```
 A crucial step when working on a new set of data is to perform some type of data preprocessing and exploration.
 This gives you a good sense of that data contents, and if you need to perform some cleansing of the data such as removing null values and incorrect characters or words.

-In this example, the first two lines provide a record count.
-Next, using the dogs dataset, I created a new column entitled tweety and extracted all the URLs and usernames from the collected tweets into that new column.
-I decided to remove all URLS, RT's (retweets), and usernames or twitter handles.
+The first two lines provide a record count.
+Next, using the dogs dataset, a new column was created entitled tweety and extracted all the URLs and usernames from the collected tweets into that new column.
+All of the URLS, RT's (retweets), and usernames or twitter handles w ere removed.

 ```python
 dogs['tweety'] = ''